Aposematism: Behaviour

 The mechanism of defence relies on the memory of the would-be predator; a bird that has once experienced a foul-tasting grasshopper will endeavor to avoid a repetition of the experience.
 As a consequence, aposematic species are often gregarious.
 Before the memory of a bad experience attenuates, the predator may have the experience reinforced through repetition.
 Aposematic organisms are often slow-moving, as they have little need for speed and agility.
 Instead, their morphology is frequently tough and resistant to injury, thereby allowing them to escape once the predator is warned off.

 Aposematic species do not need to hide or stay still as cryptic organisms do, so aposematic individuals benefit from more freedom in exposed areas and can spend more time foraging, allowing them to find more and better quality food.
 They may make use of conspicuous mating displays, including vocal signals, which may then develop through sexual selection.

 Origins of the theory

 Gregarious nymphs of an aposematic milkweed bug, Lygaeus sp.

 Wallace, 1867

 In a letter to Alfred Russel Wallace dated 23 February 1867, Charles Darwin wrote, "On Monday evening I called on Bates & put a difficulty before him, which he could not answer, & as on some former similar occasion, his first suggestion was, 'you had better ask Wallace'.
 My difficulty is, why are caterpillars sometimes so beautifully & artistically coloured?"
-Darwin was puzzled because his theory of sexual selection (where females choose their mates based on how attractive they are) could not apply to caterpillars since they are immature and hence not sexually active.
+Darwin was puzzled because his theory of sexual selection (where members of one sex choose their mates based on how attractive they are) could not apply to caterpillars since they are immature and hence not sexually active.